miku0129/qfb-tokyo/README.md

   ### Structure

-  M: Data is stored in Fire store - Firebase.
+  M: Data is stored in Fire store - Firebase<br>
-  C: Python and Flask manage between the database and the view.
+  C: Python and Flask manage data between the database and the view<br>
-  V: jinjya provide templates for the view.
+  V: jinjya provide templates for the view<br>

   ### Development
   ```